McLeodMoores/starling-tools/opengamma-maven-plugin/README.md

 Example:

 ```
- mvn opengamma:server-init -DconfigFile=toolcontext/toolcontext-examplessimulated.properties
+ mvn starling:server-init -DconfigFile=toolcontext/toolcontext-examplessimulated.properties

- mvn opengamma:server-init -Dconfig=fullstack
+ mvn starling:server-init -Dconfig=fullstack
- // where there is a classpath file fullstack/opengamma-maven.plugin.properties:
+ // where there is a classpath file fullstack/starling-maven.plugin.properties:
- server.init.class = com.opengamma.component.OpenGammaComponentServer
+ server.init.class = com.starling.component.OpenGammaComponentServer
  server.init.configFile = classpath:/toolcontext/toolcontext-examplessimulated.properties
 ```

 #### server-run / server-start

-These start and stop an OpenGamma component server.
+These start and stop a Starling component server.
 They are intended to be run directly from the command line.

 The `server-run` goal will start the server inline so it can be killed by Ctrl+C.

 The `server-start` goal will start the server in the background where it must be killed by `server-stop`.

-The recommended usage is to setup an opengamma-maven.plugin.properties file, see below.
+The recommended usage is to setup an starling-maven.plugin.properties file, see below.

 Properties:
 - config
- - The classpath location of an opengamma-maven.plugin.properties file.
+ - The classpath location of an starling-maven.plugin.properties file.
    Any value set in the properties file override command line arguments.
  - Command line property = "config"
 - className
  - The server class name to run.
-   The default value of 'com.opengamma.component.OpenGammaComponentServer' is generally sufficient.
+   The default value of 'com.openemma.component.OpenGammaComponentServer' is generally sufficient.
  - Command line property = "className"
 - configFile
  - The component server properties or INI file.